Fantômas: Overview

 Fantômas is a criminal genius, ruthless and particularly elusive.
 As described by Schütt (2003) in her analysis of French crime fiction literature, Fantômas is the cause of almost any unsolved crime, a merciless criminal who can get away with his evil deeds by impersonating pretty much anyone.
-He is obsessively chased by Inspector Juve, who is generally the only one able to see Fantômas's tracks.
+He is obsessively chased by inspector Juve, who is generally the only one able to identify Fantômas's tracks.

 Fantômas was introduced a few years after Arsène Lupin, another well-known thief.
-But whereas Lupin draws the line at murder, Fantômas has no such qualms and is shown as a sociopath who enjoys killing in a sadistic fashion.
+Whereas Lupin draws the line at murder, Fantômas has no such qualms, and is shown as a sociopath who enjoys killing in a sadistic fashion.

 He is totally ruthless, shows no mercy, and is loyal to none, not even his own children.
 He is a master of disguise, always appearing under an assumed identity, often that of a person whom he has murdered.
 Fantômas makes use of bizarre and improbable techniques in his crimes, such as plague-infested rats, giant snakes, and rooms that fill with sand.

 Fantômas's background remains vague.
 He might be of British and/or French ancestry.
 He appears to have been born in 1867.

 In the books, it is established that c.
 1892, the man who later became Fantômas called himself Archduke Juan North and operated in the German principality of Hesse-Weimar.
 There he fathered a child, Vladimir, with an unidentified noblewoman.
 In circumstances unrevealed, he was arrested and sent to prison.

-C. 1895, Fantômas was in India.
+In 1895, Fantômas was in India.
 There, an unidentified European woman gave birth to a baby girl, Hélène, whose father might be Fantômas or an Indian prince who was Fantômas' acolyte.
 The girl was raised in South Africa.

 In 1897, Fantômas was in the United States of America and Mexico.
 There, he ruined his then business partner, Etienne Rambert.